kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

     - Conclusion: $17 for 7ap + 1CP? = 7-10pt && +$3_income
 - Eyeballing it, I consider one X-token worth $3-4

-## Action Efficiency
-- **For the same value, gaining in fewer turns is better.**
-- According to "END analysis.xlsx", a winner ends the game with >= 150pt in <= 33 turns.
-Hence, aim for **> 4.5pt per turn**.

-> Roughly from best to worse
-1. Association
-    - Upgrade **early!** => Rush donation to hit PZoo/Univ at CP_5 or CP_8 (Univ/PZoo are the best)
-        - If you have no early project, can rush donation to hit CP_2
-        - If you have an initial project with 3/4 CP, and Uniz/PZoo at 5-CP track reward
-        - In addition, you will fill your Univ/PZoo slots faster => even more reason to upgrade Assoc
-    - Upgrade => take 3rd/4th partner zoo for `partner zoo CP bonus` and/or `4th worker map CP bonus`
-    - Upgrade => spend X tokens to double action (e.g. mid game Assoc 3+2, late game Assoc 3+5)
-        - Assoc 3+2 is very efficient compared to simply Assoc 3, like if you took 2 Univs early on
-    - Upgrade => cheap donations (2/5 spots are excellent; 7 spot is decent)
-    - Upgrade => Late game monster
-2. Sponsor
-    - Upgrade => Play upgraded sponsors
-    - Upgrade => Play high-value sponsor from display
-    - Upgrade => Play multiple sponsors in one turn => free Determination
-    - Upgrade => "Break 7 Gain 14" especially if you gain an upgrade before 1st break
-3. Animals
-    - Upgrade => Animals 5 gives 1 reputation
-    - Upgrade => Play Level 2 animals
-    - Upgrade => Animals 3 can play two animals, very deadly in the late game
-4. Cards
-    - Upgrade early => When your hand is really bad
-    - Upgrade => Draw strong cards from display
-    - Upgrade => To have more than 9 reputation
-    - Recommended to move back for X token
-5. Build
-    - Upgrade => Efficient building with kiosk/pavilion
-        - It's only slight money/appeal advantage; not essential if something else is more urgent
-    - Upgrade => Build about your map for flexibly and cover placements bonuses more easily
-    - Upgrade => Bird Aviary
-    - Recommended to move back for X token

-- Focal point of each upgrade
-    - Early game: Build, Sponsors
-    - Mid game: Cards
-    - Late game: Animals, Assoc

-- *Sponsor vs Assoc*: If you have low income, upgrade Sponsors.
-If you have high income, upgrade Assoc
-- If oppo upgrades Sponsors and do Sponsor 5 BR 5 +$10 a lot, counter via upgrade Assoc and donating a lot

-- If you don't upgrade Build, your income is a lot lower, so upgrade Sponsor to compensate

-- If you upgraded Sponsor and not Animals, consider skipping Cards upgrade since you won't have much rep
-- If you upgraded Sponsor and have enough money, consider not upgrading Build

-- **Mad Enhancement**: Skip all PZoos, hence skipping Assoc upgrade, and instead focusing on doing many projects
-    - Preferrable only if you can keep supporting projects efficiently with your Assoc actions
-        - Hence, you need to be able to play many projects
-    - Can be a desparate move if you have difficulty unlocking second worker
-    - TODO At around 30 appeal, skipping upgrade to go for one more project is preferrable
-    - TODO How much value does an upgraded action actually give you?

-- TODO How to decide which to upgrade first???
-- Default upgrade order: Build -> Animals -> Cards -> Association
-    - If you upgrade Sponsor, then most likely give up Association
-    - Reasons to upgrade differenly
-        - Assoc early => Rush donation to hit PZoo/Univ CP track reward
-        - Sponsor early => Gain early income when you low on money
-        - Sponsor early => Big three sponsors: `Explorer`, `Talented Communicator`, `Science Lab`
-        - Cards early => On Commercial Harbor
-    - Reasons for non-standard give up:
-        - Cards: if you have unlocked snapping map bonus *and* are high unlikely to reach more than 9 reputation
-        - Build: if you have unlocked 2-size map bonus *and* will build 4/5 for large animal
-            - Beware of having enough empty spaces.
-Rule of Thumb: Should upgrade Build if you played 2+ Sponsor enclosures
-- Build-less upgrade order:  Sponsor -> Animals -> Cards -> Association
-    - [dwarvintime] endorses
-        - Masterclass game: https://boardgamearena.com/table?table=544611344 JDansp (137) vs Darcelmaw (154#)
-    - If you can generate enough income w/o upgrading Build
-    - Heavily relies on Sponsor 5 BR 5 for income
-    - Consider this if at Round 2 your money is so low that you can't do a full Build

-- *Number of Turns* statistics does not correlate 100% with how good you are
-    - Sometimes stalling is the best move, e.g.) you waste one turn and oppo wastes two
-    - If Sponsor N BR N occurs a lot, number of turns will be shorter
-    - Gaining `Clever` is the recipe of most of the shortest games

-TODO theory: don’t have inefficient turns, that’s why you Break 7 Gain 14 money

-TODO theory: Usually you need to support at least 4 projects to win

-- `Build 5 [2]` is better than `Build 2 [2]` because it pushes more actions up

-TODO: to count which actions will come up next after a sequence of actions, say them out loud.
-(Reference the actual game) For example, the desired sequence is Sponsor 3 Side Entrance -> Build 2 -> Assoc 4 2-rep Univ -> Cards 5 -> Sponsor 4 Archaeologist -> Build 4 -> Animals 5
-- Example game: ???
-Move ???
-- Say out loud “Sponsor, Build, Assoc, Cards”, and you know Sponsor will be strength 4 again, followed by Build at strength 4

-- People like to do Cards in the last Round a lot, but it's really bad

 ## Action Sequencing
 - **When in doubt, trust action sequencing.**
     - Often I would analysis different lines for two hours, and conclude that the better action sequence line is superior.